 At Harvard Law School, John taught and clerked with the some of the most renowned figures in the intellectual world, both as a Teaching Fellow for Robert Coles’ class “Literature of Social Reflection” (where he taught Harvard undergraduates about social justice), and as a clerk for the esteemed Third Circuit judge, A. Leon Higginbotham.

-At Penn and Harvard, John helped found four organizations where he demonstrated his life-long commitment to finding solutions to social problems and needs — drawing people together in new groups across the lines of race, ethnicity, and faith.
+At Penn and Harvard, John helped found four organizations where he demonstrated his lifelong commitment to finding solutions to social problems and needs — drawing people together in new groups across the lines of race, ethnicity, and faith.

-John and Jean felt it was important to instill in their four kids (now ages 15, 18, 22 and 24) a devotion to giving and service.
-They initiated an effort known as SixSeeds, which became an organization designed to advance virtue in families by working together to help people in need.
-They made numerous trips to Mexico, alongside other families, to serve a school set in a squatter community on the hillsides of Tijuana, sent care packages to soldiers in Afghanistan, and delivered backpacks full of supplies to kids without basic materials to start their school year.
-In Boston, the Kingstons supported urban churches such as Bethel AME and Roxbury Presbyterian Church and their social justice initiatives, and helped foster and facilitate partnerships linking urban and suburban communities and churches.
+John and Jean felt it was important to instill in their children a devotion to giving and service.
+They initiated SixSeeds, which became an organization designed to advance virtue in families by working together to help people in need.
+They made numerous trips to Mexico, alongside other families, to serve a school set in a squatter community on the hillsides of Tijuana, where they taught classes, secured supplies, and helped to renovate the school.
+SixSeeds also led a community effort to send care packages to soldiers in Afghanistan, and backpacks full of supplies to kids without basic materials to start their school year.
+In Boston, the Kingstons supported churches such as Bethel AME and Roxbury Presbyterian Church and their social justice initiatives, and helped foster and facilitate partnerships linking urban and suburban communities and churches.